shamikh-mill/data-science/README.md

 # Data Science

-Fun with numpy, scipy, pandas, sci-kit learn
+Fun with numpy, scipy, pandas, matplotlib, sci-kit learn.
 Code snippets and exercises from Udacity Machine Learning Nanodegree and other web-based tutorials